-To be eligible for PayPal Seller Protection for a buyer's Item Not Received claim, you must meet both the basic requirements and the additional requirements listed below:
+To be eligible for PayPal's Seller Protection program for a buyer's Item Not Received claim, you must meet both the basic requirements listed above and the additional requirements listed below:

 - Where a buyer files a chargeback with the issuer for a card-funded transaction, the payment must be marked "eligible" for PayPal's Seller Protection on the Transaction Details page. - You must provide proof of delivery as described below.